Chapter in this post:

 There are some processes on the Mac that can cause heavy data traffic and that usually run in the background or that you may not think about when using a surf stick.
 The following processes can trigger high traffic:

-According to my tips, Steve TripMode installed himself and turned off the "Internet juice" of some apps.
-When monitoring with the app, a page "cactales" also drew negative attention to itself in terms of data consumption.
-Unfortunately, neither of us could find anything about "cactales" in Google and therefore couldn't clarify what this is or how the call came about, but now the Mac is running without "unnaturally" high data consumption.
+Following my tips, Steve Tripmode installed and some apps turned off the "Internet juice".
+When monitoring with the app, a page "cactales" also drew negative attention to data consumption.
+Unfortunately, neither of us could find anything about "cactales" in Google and therefore could not clarify what it is or how the call came about, but now the Mac is running without "unnaturally" high data consumption.

 Feedback from Steve in the original sound: